jtsanch/lightbox-demo/README.txt

 Controls
 ---------------
 Click on thumbnails to view them as a lightbox.
 Click the left or right to navigate left or right.
 Also use the keys left and right to navigate as well.
-Escape or clicking the "X" will close the lightbox.s
+Entering escape on the keyboard or clicking "X" will close the lightbox.